Sampling exactly from the normal distribution: von Neumann's algorithm

 while the probability that $n$ is odd (averaged over $x$) is $1 - \int_0^1 e^{-x} \,\d x = e^{-1}$.
 Thus the probability that the algorithm terminates with a particular value of $l$ and $x$ is $\exp\bigl(-(l + x)\bigr)$ as required.

 On average, this algorithm requires $e^2/(e-1) \approx 4.30$ uniform deviates; in effect, the algorithm sums all the terms in the Taylor series for $e^{-x}$ in a finite mean time.
-Conventionally, $U$ would be sampled from the subset of reals which are representable as double precision floating point numbers; in this case, the results would be only approximately equivalent to sampling exactly from the exponential distribution and rounding the results to the closest floating point number.
-However, because the only operation performed on the uniform deviates is a comparison, the uniform deviate can be generated one bit at a time.
-Typically, the comparisons can be decided by generating only a few bits of each operand.
-At the completion of the algorithm, $l$ and some initial set of the bits in the fraction of $x$ are known.
-The rest of $x$ can be filled in with uniform random bits.
-In this way, the algorithm generates exponential deviates which are exact in the sense discussed in connection with Table \ref{example} in Sec.~\ref{intro}.
-This was the insight provided by \citet{knuth76} and the method was extensively analyzed by \citet{flajolet86}.
-They showed that the mean number of bits needed to generate $m$ bits of the result (coded in Knuth and Yao's unary-binary notation) is $m + \gamma$ where $\gamma \approx 5.680$ is the ``balance'' of the algorithm.
-Here I generalize this methodology by representing the uniform deviates in some base $b$ with digits uniformly distributed in $[0, b)$ being added as needed.
-Interesting values of $b$ are typically $2$ (adding a bit at a time) and $2^{32}$ (adding a random ``word'' at a time).
+Conventionally, $U$ would be sampled from the subset of reals which are representable as double precision numbers; in this case, the results would be only approximately equivalent to sampling exactly from the exponential distribution and rounding the results to the closest floating point number.

+However, if we represent the uniform deviates by u-rands, it is quite easy to make the algorithm exact in the sense discussed in connection with Table \ref{example} in Sec.~\ref{intro}.
+A u-rand can be represented in base $b$ as